mozilla/moztrap/README.rst

 Related repositories
 --------------------

-There are `Selenium`_ tests for Case Conductor in the `moztrap-tests`_ repository.
+There are `Selenium`_ tests for MozTrap in the `moztrap-tests`_ repository.

-Case Conductor's Python dependencies are available as sdist tarballs in the `moztrap-reqs`_ repository, and as an unpacked vendor library in the `moztrap-vendor-lib`_ repository.
+MozTrap's Python dependencies are available as sdist tarballs in the `moztrap-reqs`_ repository, and as an unpacked vendor library in the `moztrap-vendor-lib`_ repository.
 These are included as submodules of this repository, at ``requirements/dist`` and ``requirements/vendor``